-CHRISTUS Health Advantage recognizes that occasionally providers may need to submit claims on paper.
-Providers are asked to submit paper claims on the appropriate UB-04 or CMS -1500 claim form.
+• CHRISTUS Health Plan recognizes that occasionally providers may need to submit claims on paper.
+Providers are asked to submit paper claims on the appropriate UB-O4 or CMS -1500 claim form.
+All paper claims must be an official red and white claim form.
+Although a copy of the form can be downloaded and printed, those copies of the form cannot be used for submission of claims, since the copy may not accurately replicate the scale and correct OCR color of the form.
+Photocopies of the form are not acceptable.
+Claims submitted using the incorrect claim form will be returned to the provider as unprocessable.
 The Plan will not accept super-bills or similar submissions as valid claims.
 Claims submitted to the incorrect billing address may be rejected or denied by CHRISTUS Health Advantage.

-Paper claims should be submitted to the following address: CHRISTUS Health Advantage PO Box 981651 El Paso | TX 79998-1651
+Paper claims should be submitted to the following address:

+CHRISTUS Health Advantage PO Box 565866Dallas | TX 75356